Home Page > When to visit? > Where to stay? > 24 hours > 3 Days > 1 Week > Day trips > Beaches > Museums

 Lisbon to Porto by Train or Bus

 Lisbon and Porto are the two largest cities of Portugal, and each offers its own unique charms and distinctive character.
-Lisbon is the vibrant and historic capital city, while Porto is more traditional and conservative.
+Lisbon is the vibrant and historic capital city, while Porto is more traditional and more authentically Portuguese.
 Both cities are ideal to combine in a single trip, and are connected by reliable and inexpensive public transport.
 This guide will detail how to travel from Lisbon to Porto by bus and train.

-Relate articles: Our Porto Guide – Lisbon to Porto suggested itineraries (links open new tabs)
+Related articles: Our Porto Guide – Lisbon to Porto suggested itineraries (links open new tabs)

 Porto to Lisbon Transport Options